 As such, the E-Board has made some changes:

-Third, Range Open with restrictions and Five stand Season postponed (see below)
+Second, Range Open with restrictions and Five stand is OPEN with social distancing.

-Lastly, the Clubhouse will be closed until things get back to normal.
+Lastly, the Clubhouse is open.
+Please use common sense.
 It should not be the responsibility of the House Committee to keep the building Sanitized on a constant basis.
 We would have no idea if the last person(s) practiced safe sanitary practices.
-It should be limited to an as needed group only.

 This is an unprecedented time and we are encouraged by all the good we are seeing in our communities despite all the challenges we’re facing.
 We hope you, your family, friends, and loved ones stay safe.
 Take care of yourselves and each other.
 We’ll get through this.